MDU-PHL/pairwise_snp_differences/README.md

 A brief tutorial describing the background can be found in the file:

-    pairwise_snp_differences.html
+    pairwise_snp_differences.Rmd

 # RStudio

 The whole repo can be cloned, and opened as an `RStudio` project.
+Within `RStudio` the `.Rmd` file can be easily made into an `.html` file for viewing in a web-browser.